code-a13/CLONE/README.md

-# 🕸️ Cloning Random Website UIs That I Visit
+# 🕸️ Rebuilding Random Website UIs That I Visit

 Yep, exactly what the title says.
 If I see a cool layout on the internet, I try to rebuild it from scratch using pure HTML and CSS.